 Pressure Damage is a broad category of scenario for solids handling equipment that assumes a Solids Spill if the peak pressure exceeds MAWP.
-If the peak pressure exceeds the burst pressure, Rupture at Operating Temperature is the loss event selected.
+If the peak pressure exceeds the burst pressure, Rupture at Operating Temperature is the selected loss event.